SanPen/GridCal/doc/rst_source/theory/power_flow/holomorphic_embedding.rst

 publishes his thesis [5]_ where a faster version of Wynn's algorithm is provided in Fortran code.

-That very Fortran piece of code has been translated into Python and included in GridCal.
+That very Fortran piece of code has been translated into Python and included in VeraGrid.

 One of the advantages of this method over the canonical Padè approximation implementation is that it can be used for every iteration.
 In the beginning I thought